helloamandamurphy/tasker-frontend/DevLog.md

 ## Ask for Help
 -Why are the Signup/Login forms showing up below the Home component?
--Can I move the Switch from App.js to a LoggedIn container/component?

 ### For Project Completion
 * Write Blog Post